 - Comino Blue Lagoon: Doing it right in the middle of the summer holiday season was quite a gamble.
 However, on that day, the crowds were quite ok.
 The Blue Lagoon cruise was delightful and the lagoon pretty with stunning of sites for freediving, but I recommend planning it in shoulder season like June or September.

-- Gozo Island: During my stay, I also spent 2 days in Gozo and 1 day in Comino.
-Have a look at the special blog post I wrote about my day trip to Gozo.
+- Gozo Island: During my stay, I also spent 2 days in Gozo as a day trip each time from St Paul’s Bay thanks to the bus and the ferry is Cirkewwa.

 Where to stay in Malta?

 Malta’s main island is only 27 km by 14.5 km, as the dive sites are mostly shore diving, your dive centre will always take you with a minibus to the dive site.
 As a result, you can virtually stay anywhere in Malta.
 Nevertheless, I found that during my stay in July, traffic could be quite heavy, so it was a good idea to be at a strategic location based on my program.

 I only spent a weekend in Valletta at my arrival on Malta, and I was in the mood for chilled out evenings with a glass of wine.
 Most hotels and Airbnb rooms can be pricey, so I decided to stay at Sea-Esta Hostel, which is a clean and stylish hostel.
 It was quiet as there isn’t any large common area to hang around (party people not your kind of place).
 If you are on the budget, diving in Malta being shore diving and dive centres driving you all around the island, you can decide to make it your base for your scuba diving holiday.

 Best place to stay in Saint Paul’s Bay